mikehoods/react-goalTracker-2.0-client/README.md

 ### Submitting New ToDo List

 It's as simple as clicking on the 'Create ToDo' button.
 Todo Name, Difficulty, Priority, and any existing Steps are all required fields and must contain a value for the form to submit.
 Upon successful submission, you will be redirect to the home page.

+## Updating Todos

+To update your todos, just click on the title of that todo list from the home page.
+This will take you to that list's details page.
+You will notice some new icons to the right of the todo list title.
+They respectively allow you to edit, delete, or mark your list as complete.
+You can also click on specific steps to toggle their status as complete or incomplete.